Chapter 2

 2.4 Wavelength Form and Wien's Displacement Law

-Your notes next move from the frequency form \(B_\nu\) to the wavelength form \(B_\lambda\).
+Now move from the frequency form \(B_\nu\) to the wavelength form \(B_\lambda\).
 The two descriptions must represent the same energy in the same small spectral interval, so

 \[ B_\nu(T)\,d\nu = B_\lambda(T)\,d\lambda. \]